ossdhaval/mysite/source/while-coding/certifications/GitHub/github-fundamentals.md

   -  A connection to the Codespace is made.
   -  A post-creation setup is made.
 - When you connect to a Codespace through the web, AutoSave is automatically enabled to save changes after a specific amount of time has passed.
 When you connect to a Codespace through Visual Studio Code running on your desktop, you must enable AutoSave.
+- list of your current code spaces: https://github.com/codespaces
+- A Codespace requires an internet connection.
+If the connection to the internet is lost while working in a Codespace, you won't be able to access your Codespace.
+However, any uncommitted changes are saved.
+When you reestablish the internet connection, you can access the Codespace in the same state that it was left in when the connection was lost.
+If you have an unstable internet connection, you should frequently commit and push your changes.
+- Only running Codespaces incur CPU charges.
+A stopped Codespace incurs only storage costs.
+- codespaces personlisation: there is a list of things you can personalize [here](https://learn.microsoft.com/en-us/training/modules/code-with-github-codespaces/3-personalize-codespace) but didn't quite understand how to do it.

+-